MiriamEA/trading_app/README.md

 - PUT `/trader/withdraw/traderId/{traderId}/amount/{amount}`: withdraw a positive amount from a given account (amount cannot exceed available funds in the account)

-##Order Controller
+## Order Controller
 The order controller manages the buying and selling of securities.
 It has only one endpoint:
-- POST `order/MarketOrder`: An order consists of an account id, a size, and a ticker for a security.
+- POST `/order/MarketOrder`: An order consists of an account id, a size, and a ticker for a security.
 A positive size denotes buying securities and a negative size denotes selling securities.
 Buying securities is only possible if there is enough money the account.
 Selling is only possible if the account has enough position of the security (short positions are not allowed).